andrewsrio2001/Serverless-CRUD-Microservice-API-Gateway-AWS-Lambda-DynamoDB-Python/README.md

 ## Description
 This project aims to demonstrate proficiency in building a miroservice using AWS services that can perform CRUD (create, read, update, and delete) operations on a non-SQL database.
 The front-end of the application is built using HTML, CSS, and JavaScript hosted on S3, while the back-end utilizes API Gateway, Lambda, and DynamoDB to handle data manipulation and storage.
 The project showcases the ability to design and implement a scalable and flexible system for managing data in a modern, cloud-based environment.

+Our Serverless CRUD Microservice API Gateway leverages the power of AWS Lambda, DynamoDB, and Python to provide a scalable, cost-effective, and efficient solution for building RESTful APIs.
+This architecture enables developers to focus solely on application logic without concerning themselves with server management or infrastructure scaling.

 #### Use this [link](http://crud-operation-static-web.s3-website-us-east-1.amazonaws.com/) to access the live website